manindertaggar/SplashAnimations/README.md

 Note:   This project is under development.
         You can help dev. in bug fixes and with your awesome ideas for Universal.
 SplashScreens

+Curruntly there is only one Splash Screen Animation. i.e. TerminalAnimation (but Yes, its awesome.)

 ### Download

 Grab the latest via Gradle</br>